ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 > It needs to be determined whether the Data Steward here is Central or Local

+> **IVA**, or **Independent Verification Address**, refers to some physical or digital
+> address, such as a mailing address or phone number, and is used to issue a code for
+> authentication.

 | Recipient    | Purpose                                  | Source Exists | Data Req'd |
 |--------------|------------------------------------------|---------------|------------|
 | Data Steward | LS Login doesn’t match what's registered | No            | User ID    |